Quantum conditional entropies and steerability of states with maximally mixed marginals: LHS models in systems and conditional entropies

 In the above intervals, the state is also entangled.
-Now if we consider the function $ f(x)= \frac{1}{\sqrt{x+1}}-\frac{\ln(1+2x)-1}{x-1} $, then $ f $ is an increasing function for $ x \ge 3 $.
-This indicates that for local dimensions which are at least 3, whenever the isotropic state admits an LHS model, its conditional Rényi 2-entropy is non-negative.
-However, when the local dimension is 2 then non-negativity of conditional Rényi 2-entropy implies that the state has an LHS model.
+Now if we consider the function $ f(x)= \frac{1}{\sqrt{x+1}}-\frac{\ln(1+2x)-1}{x-1} $, then $ f $ is positive for $ x \ge 3 $.
+Further in the case $ d=2 $, since $ \frac{1}{\sqrt{3}} > \frac{1}{2} $, whenever the isotropic states admit an LHS model its conditional Rényi 2-entropy is non-negative.
+Thus, in this case the isotropic states admitting LHS model forms a subset of the states having non-negative conditional entropy.